LalaNguyen/CTF/Year-2020/GOOGLE-CTF/web/log-me-in/README.md

 - MySQL SELECT command (for payload construction)
 - Node JS (for prototype testing)

 **Task**: We are given a login form and webserver's logic.
-Our goal is to login as michelle.
+Our goal is to login as michelle and seize the flag.

 **Investigation**:
 - Test with common SQL injections.
 Failed